Simulating Clifford Circuits with Gaussian Elimination: Other applications

 since, we have that for any phased graph state $\ket{R}$, any any $j\in\{0,\ldots,n\}$,

 where $r_j$ is the $j$th row/column of $R$.
 Hence, $\exists \bar{u}\in\{0,1,2,3\}^n$, such that

 Therefore, we must have $S=S'$.

 We have shown that $A+D(\bar{u})$ and $\Gamma_s(B+D(\bar{v}))$ can differ only in the second bit of the diagonal.
 Choosing $\omega_2(\bar u)\neq 0$ has no affect on $\omega_1(\Gamma_s(B+D(\bar{v})))$ and hence no affect on the graph state we transform to (although we must ensure $\omega_2(\bar u)$ and $\omega_2(\bar v)$ are $0$, so that we do transform to a graph state, which is always possible with appropriate local unitary transformations).
 Hence, we have shown that all LC-equivalent graph states may be related by a partial pivot transform modulo 2, with appropriate change to the diagonal before and after.
 Specifically, we have shown that given LC-equivalence of two graph states, we can directly derive the relation in the Lemma with $u=\omega_1(\bar u)$ and $v=\omega_1(\bar v)$. \end{proof} The set of $n$-qubit graph states can be viewed as a group with vertex complementation as the group operation.
 Then the orbits of this group are classes of LC-equivalent graph states and the diameter of an orbit gives the the smallest number of vertex complementations needed to transform one graph state in the orbit to another.
 It has been heuristically observed that the diameter of a graph state orbit is strongly correlated to entanglement measure (i.e. Schmidt measure) of graph states~\cite{adcock2020mapping}.
-However, to the best of our knowledge, theoretical bounds of such diameters are not yet studied in the literature.
-The theorem below, as a consequence of \cref{thm:lc-eq}, provides a general bound of diameter for all graph state orbits.
-Here, we consider graph states with unlabeled vertices, which means isomorphic graphs are considered equivalent. \begin{theorem} The LC-equivalence diameter of any $n$-qubit graph state orbit with unlabeled vertices is at most $\floor{3n/2}$. \end{theorem} \begin{proof} Consider any two LC-equivalent graph states with adjacency matrices $A$ and $B$.
-By \cref{thm:lc-eq}, there exist some $u,v\in\F_2^n$ and $k\in\set{0,...,n}$ such that in some ordering of vertices,
+It has been proved that a general upper bound of diameter for all graph state orbits is $\floor{3n/2}$~\cite[Proposition 6]{claudet2025local}.
+The same result can be recovered as a consequence of \cref{thm:lc-eq}, as shown in the theorem below.
+Note that we consider graph states with labeled vertices, which means isomorphic graphs are considered different. \begin{theorem} The LC-equivalence diameter of any $n$-qubit graph state orbit with labeled vertices is at most $\floor{3n/2}$. \end{theorem} \begin{proof} Consider any two LC-equivalent graph states with adjacency matrices $A$ and $B$.
+By \cref{thm:lc-eq}, there exist some $u,v\in\F_2^n$ and $k\in\set{0,...,n}$ such that in some consistent ordering of vertices,

 The off-diagonals of $A+D(u)$ and $\omega_1(\Gamma_k(B+D(v)))$ must match, so we have